-Pupils/children - employees within this School have a duty to keep pupils/children safe, promote their welfare and protect them from harm as outlined in "Keeping Children Safe in Education" 2021.
-Given the position of trust this places employees in, employees are expected to take reasonable steps to ensure pupils/children's safety and well being.
+Pupils/children - employees within this School have a duty to keep pupils/children safe, promote their welfare, protect them from harm, and have a child centred approach to safeguarding, as outlined in "Keeping Children Safe in Education" 2023.
+Given the position of trust this places employees in, employees are expected to take all reasonable steps to ensure pupils/children's safety and wellbeing.
 Please refer to the Child Protection & Safeguarding in Schools Policies that this school have adopted.